keyprompt

 What KeyPrompt stores

-KeyPrompt stores the snippets you save (sections, item labels, item values) in Chrome’s local extension storage (chrome.storage.local).
-That storage lives on your computer, inside your Chrome profile.
+KeyPrompt stores everything locally, in Chrome’s extension storage (chrome.storage), which lives on your computer inside your Chrome profile:

-We do not store anything else.
-There are no accounts, no profiles, no usage metrics, no error reports, no crash logs.
+We do not store anything on a server.
+There are no accounts, no profiles, no usage metrics, no error reports, no crash logs — there is no KeyPrompt server at all.

 What KeyPrompt does NOT do

-None of these permissions are used to read page content or transmit anything externally.
+None of these permissions are used to read page content or to transmit anything except, when you opt in, your own data to Notion or WorkFlowy.

 Your data, your control